ruricolist/cmd/README.md

   ```

 - `cmd?` returns `t` if the external program returned `0`, and `nil`
   otherwise, with the exit code as a second value.
-(All other entry
+As other variants
-  points signal en error if the program returns non-zero.)
-As other
-  variants by default signal an error if the process exists non-zero,
+  by default signal an error if the process exists non-zero, `cmd?` is
-  `cmd?` is useful for programs that are expected to fail.
+  useful for programs that are expected to fail.

   ```lisp
   (cmd? "kill -0" pid)